 I had been reported missing on a Sunday morning by my mother, which is the same day I turned my phone off.
 I was located late Thursday night.
 In my absence, flyers had been posted and passed around town, friends put together search parties and family members called every single hotel/motel in the city.
 Friends had posted my picture on Facebook and it was shared hundreds of times.
 I was suddenly humiliated and all I could think of was my daughter.
 The despair hit me so hard I could barely breathe.

 That night, I was transported from the crisis center to the mental health facility.
-The next morning, I awoke with a pillow soaked with tears and a head full of panic.
+The next morning, I awoke with a pillow soaked with tears and a head full of regret.

 1. My daughter could grow up with a mother in active addiction.

-2. My daughter could grow up without a mother at all because she died from her addiction.
+2. My daughter could grow up without a mother at all because she died from her disease.

 3. My daughter could grow up with a mother in recovery.

-I had finally begun to realize I was not the only casualty of this disease.
-When my daughter spoke those words to me, I could no longer ignore the impact my addiction was having on the people around me.
 I knew then my only choice was recovery.
+It had to be.
 I didn’t know how I was going to do it and I was scared to death, but in that moment I knew that I would be willing to go to any lengths to get healthy.

 When I was almost 1 year sober, I returned to the same crisis center I had been taken to after I was located the previous year; only this time I wasn’t there for me, I was there to help a friend who had found herself in the same hopeless situation I was once in.